paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-012-federal-regulation-and-development-of-power.md

 #### References in Text
 The Endangered Species Act, referred to in subsec. (a)(1), probably means the Endangered Species Act of 1973, Pub.
 L. 93–205, Dec.
 28, 1973, 87 Stat.
 884, as amended, which is classified generally to chapter 35 (§ 1531 et seq.) of this title.
 For complete classification of this Act to the Code, see Short Title note set out under [section 1531 of this title](./chapter-035-endangered-species.md#section-1531) and Tables.

 The Fish and Wildlife Coordination Act, referred to in subsec. (a)(1), (3)(C), is act Mar.
 10, 1934, ch.
 55, 48 Stat.
-401, as amended, which is classified generally to sections 661 to 666c of this title.
-For complete classification of this Act to the Code, see Short Title note set out under [section 661 of this title](./chapter-5a-protection-and-conservation-of-wildlife.md#section-661) and Tables.
+401, which is classified generally to sections 661 to 666c–1 of this title.
+For complete classification of this Act to the Code, see [section 661(a) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title16-section661/a&num=0&edition=prelim), Short Title note set out under [section 661 of this title](./chapter-5a-protection-and-conservation-of-wildlife.md#section-661), and Tables.

 #### Amendments
 2005—Subsec. (a)(3)(C).
 Pub.
 L. 109–58, § 244(1), inserted “except as provided in subsection (j),” before “conditions”.